DIRACGrid/DIRAC/docs/source/DeveloperGuide/OAuth2Authorization/index.rst

 User do not need to have a locally installed certificate if logging in through DIRAC AS.

-OAuth 2.0 Device flow:
-  1) ``dirac-login`` initializes `OAuth 2.0 Device flow` by passing DIRAC client ID to DIRAC AS.
+  1) ``dirac-login`` initializes **OAuth 2.0 Device flow** by passing DIRAC client ID to DIRAC AS.
   #) DIRAC AS responds with a ``device_code``, ``user_code``, ``verification_uri``, ``verification_uri_complete``, ``expires_in`` (lifetime in seconds for device_code and user_code), and polling ``interval``.
   #) The command asks the user to log in using a device that has a browser(e.g.: their computer, smartphone) or if the device running ``dirac-login`` has a browser installed, a new tab with the received URL will open automatically.

     a) The command begins polling DIRAC AS for an access token sending requests to token endpoint until either the user completes the browser flow path or the user code expires.

-OAuth 2.0 Authorization Code flow:
-  4) After receiving this request from the browser, DIRAC AS will initialize ``OAuth 2.0 Authorization Code`` flow with choosed IdP.
+  4) After receiving this request from the browser, DIRAC AS will initialize **OAuth 2.0 Authorization Code flow** with choosed IdP.
 If several IdPs are registered in DIRAC and it is not clear from the requested group which one to choose, DIRAC AS will ask the user to choose one.
   #) DIRAC AS prepare authorization URL for the corresponding IdP and redirects the user to the login and authorization prompt.
   #) When the user has successfully logged in, IdP redirects him back to the DIRAC AS with an authorization code.
   #) DIRAC AS sends this code to the IdP along with the client credentials and recieve an ID token, access token and refresh token.